 Let’s dive a bit deeper.

-What you’re probably aware of is that Sativa is known to have uplifting and energetic effects and indica has more sleepy and relaxing effects.
-But did you know that Sativa is a thin-leaved plant that tends to produce high amounts of THC and Indica is actually a broad-leaved plant that has a denser branch structure than Sativa?
+Did you know that Sativa is a thin-leaved plant that tends to produce high amounts of THC and Indica is actually a broad-leaved plant that has a denser branch structure than Sativa?
 And, Ruderalis is not a hybrid of Indica and Sativa, rather it is bred to the species, it flowers independently of the cycle.2

 We work with different cannabis strains and we track them using lineage.